aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/globalization-setting/_index.md

 ---
-title: How to Set Globalization Configuration for Chart
-linktitle: Globalization Setting
+title: Convert Chart to Localized Image
+linktitle: Set Localized Region
 type: docs
 weight: 50
-url: /net/how-to-set-globalization-configuration-for-chart/
+url: /net/convert-chart-to-localized-image/
+alias: [/net/how-to-set-globalization-configuration-for-chart/]
 ---

 {{% alert color="primary" %}}

-In this topic, we will show you how to set globalization configuration for a chart.
+In this topic, we will show you how to convert chart to localized image, you will know how to set localized region for a chart.

 {{% /alert %}}

 ## **Scenario**

-In what scenario we would need to set globalization configuration for a chart?
+In what scenario we would need to set localized region for a chart?

-When you open an xlsx file with a chart in Excel, you can see the elements in chart area, such as Chart Title, Lengend, etc. But when you save this chart as a picture, you may encounter the following issue:
+When you open an xlsx file with a chart in Excel, in this case, suppose you open it with a Spanish Regional Setting in Excel, you can see the elements in chart area, such as Chart Title, Lengend, they are translated into Spanish.
+But when you save this chart as a picture with Aspose.Cells, you may encounter the following issue:

 **![Global Issue](GlobalIssue.png)**

-In this scenario, the Chart Lengend in output picture are not the same as in Excel.
-Now you can solve this issue by setting globalization configuration for chart.
+In this scenario, the Chart Lengend in output picture are not the same as in Excel, they remain displayed in English by default.
+Now you can solve this issue by setting localized region for chart.
 With the correct settings, the following elements will be rendered according to your localization settings.

 ## **Supported elements**